10 Best Life Insurance Companies in Kansas

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Kansas is approximately 76.4 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Kansas have been cancer, heart disease, and homicide.
-The homicide rate in Kansas is about 7.0 homicides per 100,000 inhabitants, which is comparable to the national average of 7.5.
+The homicide rate in Kansas is about 7.0 homicides per 100,000 residents, which is similar to the national average of 7.5.

 Show Me Life Insurance Companies